For part 1 of the Digital VFO click here.

 Actual PCB Size is 110mm by 75mm |

-The controller and oscillator boards have been designed so they connect together with PCB headers, they are then secured in place using M3 brass pillars as shown bellow:
+The controller and oscillator boards have been designed so they connect together with PCB headers.
+These are then secured in place using M3 brass pillars and screws, as shown below:

 Here is a different view of the boards connected together:

-The four unused mounting holes and header connector that can be seen on the oscillator board are used to mount the I/O board.
+The four unused mounting holes and header connector that can be seen on the left hand side of the oscillator board are used to mount the I/O board.

-Finally the VFO can be seen working but I must apologize for the poor quality of the image which does not do justice for the display:
+Finally the VFO can be seen working but I must apologize for the poor quality of the image, it does not do justice to the display:

-The next module that I will be tackling is the receive bandpass filters and once I have done this I will comeback to the VFO and hopefully build the additional I/O module pending parts availability!
+The next module that I will be tackling is the receiver bandpass filters and once I have done this, I will come back to the VFO and hopefully build the additional I/O module pending the availability of parts!

 No comments: